nanoporetech/dorado/README.md

 $ dorado aligner <index> <input_read_folder> --output-dir <output_read_folder>
 ```

+An alignment summary containing alignment statistics for each read can be generated with the `--emit-summary` option.
+The file will be saved in the `--output-dir` folder.

 To basecall with alignment with duplex or simplex, run with the `--reference` option: